danyaldany/potato_leaf_disease_prediction/README.md

 1) Overview

 Potato crops are vulnerable to various diseases that reduce yield and quality.
-This project uses deep learning (CNN) to detect and classify diseases in potato leaves such as:
+This project uses deep learning (CNN) todetect and classify diseases in potato leaves such as:

 * Early blight
 * Late blight